alphagov/tech-docs-template/README.md

 If you make changes to the `config/tech-docs.yml` configuration file, you need to restart Middleman to see the changes.

+## Configure your website

+The `middleman init` command creates a minimal website with basic configuration.

+You can change your website's configuration by editing the `config/tech-docs.yml` file.

+👉 See what [configuration options][config] are available.

+You can set page-specific options by editing the page's frontmatter.

+👉 See how [frontmatter configuration options][frontmatter] are available.
 ## Contribute

 👉 See the [CONTRIBUTE.md file in the tech-docs-gem repository][contribute].